-- Students will receive instruction that is aligned to the Common Core State Standards, ELD standards, and increasingly aligned to Next Generation Science Standards. - 2.
+- 1. Students will receive instruction that is aligned to the Common Core State Standards, ELD standards, and increasingly aligned to Next Generation Science Standards. - 2.
 All students will have standards-aligned instructional materials, as measured by annual inventory/Sufficiency of Instructional Materials, professional development documents (topics, participants, and expenses) - 3.
 100% of CUSD teachers will be appropriately credentialed and assigned as evidenced by annual credential audit (maintain baseline). - 4.
 Achievement in English Language Arts and mathematics for grades 3-8 and 11 will increase 3% over spring 2015 baseline, including for Students with Disabilities, English Learners/RFEP students, Low Income/Foster/Homeless Youth, and military-connected students.

-- 1. This outcome was MET including a transition plan for NGSS was developed. - 2.
-This outcome was MET.
+- This outcome was MET, based on student CAASPP scores including a transition plan for NGSS was developed.
+See 2016-17 Metrics for Goal 1. - 2.
+This outcome was MET, per Williams report to the Governing Board 10-20-2016.
 This includes a variety of instructional materials including textbooks, teacher-created instructional materials, and licenses. - 3.
-This outcome was MET. - 4.
+This outcome was MET, per internal audit. - 4.
 This outcome was MET in mathematics (+5% overall growth) but not in ELA (-1% overall growth).
 For additional information, go to www.coronadousd.net/learning-instruction/assessment.